 The majority of students apply directly to the MCDB department (MCDB general).
 These students conduct at least 2 research rotations in MCDB laboratories and typically choose a thesis laboratory by the end of their second semester.
 This application pathway is open to both domestic and international students.

-To apply to the MCDB department, review Rackham's department information guide on MCDB and follow the directions on the "Applying" tab on the Rackham application page for Prospective Students Seeking Degree Status.
+To apply to the MCDB department, follow the directions for applications on the Rackham Admissions page.

 Application to Study in a Specific MCDB Laboratory